WCSCourses/HelminthBioinformatics_2023/manuals/module_7_transcriptomics/module_7_transcriptomics.md

 ## Exploring gene expression using gene plots and heatmaps <a name="plots"></a>
 We have looked at the results of pairwise comparison so far in form of large tables with multiple columns and thousands of rows, representing all genes in _S. mansoni_.
-This information can be visualised using **MA plots** (log2FC and mean expression level) and **volcano plots** (log2FC and adjusted p-value).
+This information can be visualised using **MA plots** (log2FC and mean expression level shown on log scale) and **volcano plots** (log2FC and adjusted p-value).
 We can also plot expression of a particular gene across all samples.

 **MA plot**